RDorville/EP1000/09_3DPrinting.md

  </figure></a>
 <div  class="infotext" markdown="1">
 **Bridging**
-*  Refers to the prints between 2 points that have no connection to each other</li><li>Normally, a 3D printer first prints the base layer, on which it builds up layer by layer.
+*  Refers to the prints between 2 points that have no connection to each other.
+*  Normally, a 3D printer first prints the base layer, on which it builds up layer by layer.
 In contrast, there is no base layer between two points when bridging.
 *  Consequently, printing must be done in the air so that the gap can be bridged.
 *  There is a limit before the print fails and sagging strands appear
 *  You need to test for the maximum distance for each printer